 The chamber is inflated with condensed ambient air to the equivalent of 11 feet below sea level or 4.4 PSI.
 The increased pressure allows the blood plasma and other liquids of the body to absorb a higher volume of oxygen in your blood, thus increasing many beneficial effects oxygen has on your body.
 This greatly increases the oxygen uptake by your cells, tissues, glands, organs, brain, and fluids of your body.
 At the same time, the increased pressure decreases swelling and inflammation.
-Oxygen is used by the body for vital cell functions and healthier cells equals healthier tissues, and organs.
+Oxygen is used by the body for vital cell functions, and healthier cells equal healthier tissues and organs.
 Oxygen is the element most vital to sustaining human life.
 More essential than food or water, oxygen feeds the body and provides protection against a variety of harmful agents.
-Every cell in the body needs oxygen to complete the metabolic processes that give life and energy to everyone of us.
-Oxygen provides the fuel needed by the brain to function properly, and it helps the body fight-off infection by boosting the immune system.
-Our chamber Should NOT be confused with an oxygen chamber in a hospital.
+Every cell in the body needs oxygen to complete the metabolic processes that give life and energy to every one of us.
+Oxygen provides the fuel needed by the brain to function properly, and it helps the body fight off infection by boosting the immune system.
+Our chamber should NOT be confused with an oxygen chamber in a hospital.

 Ask your doctor to prescribe Hyperbaric Therapy for general health and well-being.
 We can provide you with a benefit sheet to share with your medical provider.

 Nelta tells us about her experience using our chamber to treat post covid congestion and other symptoms.

 By increasing the oxygen dissolved in the plasma (the liquid portion of the blood), the lymphatic fluid, and the cerebrospinal fluid, more oxygen is available to damaged tissues, stimulating healing.

 More oxygen and better circulation stimulates blood vessel formation (angiogenesis) and collagen (connective tissue) formation in areas that were previously resistant due to lack of oxygen.